 There are several names for this cross, depending on the interpretation.
-These include Budded, Apostles', or Cathedral Cross, all implying a religious theme, and Treflée or Botonée1 in a heraldic context.
+These include Budded, Apostles', or Cathedral Cross, all implying a religious theme, and Treflée or Botonée in a heraldic context.

-In Abrahamic religious art, each arm of a Budded Cross may have one or more buds, three buds being the most common.
+In Abrahamic religious art, each arm may have one or more buds, three buds being the most common.
 Each arrangement can suggest different meanings:

 An example can be seen on the mitre in the emblem of the world's oldest national Church, the Armenian Apostolic Orthodox Church.

 Where there are three buds, we are reminded of the teachings in 1 Cor.
-13: "Faith, Hope, Love; The greatest of these is love."2
+13: "Faith, Hope, Love; The greatest of these is love."

-Christians are also reminded of the Trinity by these three buds, or anything else with a triple design, such as the three-leafed clover3 caps
+Christians are also reminded of the Trinity by these three buds, or indeed anything else with a triple design, such as the three-leafed clover.

-Triple-budded arms feature on the cross in the coat of arms for the Greek Orthodox Church of Constantinople (GOCC) www.ec-patr.org/.
+Triple-budded ends feature on the cross in the coat of arms for the Greek Orthodox Church of Constantinople (GOCC).

-It is less common to see four buds on each arm, but these, and the four arms themselves, remind us of the four Evangelists.
+It is rarer to see four buds on each arm, but these, and the four arms themselves, remind us of the four Evangelists.

-Even more rare are five buds.
+Even less common are five buds.
 Very decorative, and five reminds us of the five wounds suffered by Christ on the cross.
 (See Passion Cross)

-The term Treflée Cross, Trefoil Cross, Botonée Cross or Bottony Cross is used more in heraldry.
-It is an artistic variation of the Cross Crosslet and usually shown with all four arms the same length (to fit within a shield) like the Greek Cross.
-An example is seen on the flags of Vrnjačka Banja, Serbia and Sumy Oblast, Ukraine.
+The terms Treflée Cross, Trefoil Cross, Botonée Cross or Bottony Cross are used more in heraldry than in a religious context.
+They are artistic variations of the Cross Crosslet and usually shown with all four arms the same length like the Greek Cross.

 The shape of the cross arm also has significance.
 The arm edges are usually either straight, to give more focus on the buds, or Pattée.

-The arms ends can be straight across, concave, or convex, depending on whether the designer wishes to show the bud 'attached' to the arm (as in the concave arm end) or 'leaving' the cross (as in the convex arm end).
+The arms ends can be straight, concave, or convex, depending on whether the designer wishes to show the bud is 'attached' to the arm (as in the concave arm end) or 'leaving' the cross (as in the convex arm end).